ithotline3/ithotline3/README.md

 - 👋 Hi, I’m @ithotline3
 - 👀 I’m interested in ...
-Valorant
+Python and Valorant
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
 AI with Python
 - 📫 How to reach me ... call 360-464-MARS